LombardiDaniel/swarm-ansible/README.md

           cpus: "0.50"
           memory: 50M
       replicas: 3
+      mode: replicated # or "global" -> on all nodes
       labels:
         - shepherd.autodeploy=true # this will make shepherd watch for updates (on image tagged with "my-app:prod")
         - traefik.enable=true